Lieutenant Governor of North Carolina: History

 Under North Carolina's first constitution in 1776, the state's executive authority was exercised by the governor.
 It accorded the duty of presiding over the North Carolina Senate to a speaker of the Senate, who was also to act as governor in case that office became vacant.
+An attempt was made to create an office of lieutenant governor during the state's 1865 constitutional convention but was rejected by a majority of the delegates as being unnecessary.
 The office of lieutenant governor was created by the state's 1868 constitution.
 The lieutenant governor—who was to be chosen by popular election—replaced the speaker of the Senate as that body's presiding officer and assumed the former office's role in succeeding to the governorship in the event it became vacant.
 Furthermore, the constitution made the official an ex officio member of the newly created State Board of Education.

 From 1868 until 1970, presiding over the Senate was the lieutenant governor's primary role, and in that capacity they appointed senators to committees (a power accorded to them by Senate rules) and oversaw the passage of legislation.
 (Note: Historically, some state statutes regarding this official's responsibilities have used "lieutenant governor" and "president of the Senate" interchangeably.)
 The job was a part-time position, since the lieutenant governor served only when the General Assembly was in session or in the absence of the governor.
 What other functions they performed were largely ceremonial, and the office attracted little public attention.
 From 1943 to 1954, by informal arrangement, the official chaired the State Board of Education.
 Constitutional revisions which took effect in 1971 made the lieutenant governor a member of the Council of State.
 The Executive Reorganization Act of 1971 affirmed the role of lieutenant governor as a full-time job.
 With the election of James Holshouser as governor in 1972—the first Republican to win the office in decades—the Democratic majority in the General Assembly was compelled to raise the stature of the office of the lieutenant governor, which was held by Democrat Jim Hunt.
 It raised the job's salary from $5,000 to $30,000 per year, increased the office operating budget, and expanded its staff from two to five.